EMBL-Design-Language/Information-Architecture/website-url-structure.md

 2. a specific training event might have micro-site domain
 3. an online service will likely have an application-specific URL

-Note that in all of these cases, content should be pulled from the main EMBL.org "content enginge" (to be defined in another document) where possible to avoid data duplication.
+Note that in all of these cases, content should be pulled from the main EMBL.org "content engine" (to be defined in another document) where possible to avoid data duplication.